BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Two-Stage Fuzzing Tool: BiFuzz

 \subsection{Local Fuzzing}

-To add waypoints into the order determined in \textit{a global fuzzing}, \toolname{} employs parameters in a consistent manner.
-Each parameter in \textit{a local fuzzing} includes the number and coordinates of waypoints, and it is selected based on the probabilities weighted by the specified play style.
+To add waypoints into the order determined in \textit{GF}, \toolname{} employs parameters in a consistent manner.
+Each parameter in \textit{LF} includes the number and coordinates of waypoints, and it is selected based on the probabilities weighted by the specified play style.